Front page

 Ready to cooperate

-Economic change must be done together
+Economic change must be enforced together

-Ambition is a choice
+Ambition is a Choice

 3 Ensuring Estonia's development is not just a task for the state, but a social agreement and an agenda, where ambition is set by both private and public actors and everyone takes the next step.